zeth/turtleattack/README.rst

 How to run the game
 ===================

-Start the game by typing ./turtleattack in the game directory.
+Installing using the setup.py file is not required, if you want you can just start the game by typing ./turtleattack in the game directory.

 Gameplay involves using two windows.
 The game window and the interpreter within your computer's terminal application.